sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 You should also create a user or allow user register so that you can login as the user later.

 For the details of configuring Keycloak, here is a wonderful tutorial: [Vertx 3 and Keycloak tutorial](http://vertx.io/blog/vertx-3-and-keycloak-tutorial/).

+After modifying the config file, you have to rebuild the container of `api-gateway` and then restart with `docker-compose`.

 ## Enjoy our shopping!